 Washington sought to contain the spread of communism, particularly in Latin America and the Caribbean, a region it long considered its “backyard.”

 The Constitutionalists surrendered soon after.
 The establishment of an anti-communist government became the priority for the Johnson Administration after the success of the Dominican intervention.
 With the support of the United States, Joaquin Balaguer, the last of Trujillo’s puppet presidents, easily defeated Bosch in the 1966 elections.
 Balaguer used the army and national police as personal instruments of repression against communist groups and political rivals to stay in power until 1996.
 The United States also intervened in Guatemala (1962-1980s), Panama (1969-1991), Costa Rica (1970-1971), Nicaragua (1978-1990), Grenada (1979-1984), El Salvador (1980-1994) and Haiti (1986-1994).
 After every intervention, the United States left behind less democratic, but strongly anti-communist regimes.
-Fearful of another U.S. military intervention, these regimes domestically persecuted communists and distanced themselves from Mainland China.
+Fearful of another U.S. military intervention, these regimes domestically persecuted communists and distanced themselves from the Chinese mainland.

 Economic gains from derecognizing Taiwan

-Although trade has been the main driver of Sino-Latin American economic relations, investment and finance from Mainland China will play a more prominent role moving forward.
+Although trade has been the main driver of Sino-Latin American economic relations, investment and finance from the Chinese mainland will play a more prominent role moving forward.
 During his visit to Costa Rica in 2013, President Xi Jinping pledged nearly $500 million in financing for transportation and infrastructure projects.
 Additionally, the CELAC-China Forum announced a Special Loan for Infrastructure in its Cooperation Plan for 2015-2019.
 Only diplomatic allies have access to these loans.
-By establishing diplomatic relations with mainland China, nations in Central America and the Caribbean would gain access to funds to develop their infrastructure.
+By establishing diplomatic relations with the Chinese mainland, nations in Central America and the Caribbean would gain access to funds to develop their infrastructure.
 Another benefit of establishing relations with China is access to foreign direct investment (FDI) also currently reserved for Beijing’s diplomatic partners.
 Since the 2013 launch of the Belt and Road Initiative, President Xi Jinping pledged to invest $250 billion in Latin America and the Caribbean over the next decade.
 The region’s strategic location near the United States and free trade agreements with both the United States and the European Union could make Central America a hub for the manufacturing of Chinese exports to these markets.
 Despite these advantages, the flow of Chinese FDI to Taiwan’s allies in Central America and the Caribbean is low in comparison to other countries in the region.
 From 2009 to 2012, Central America received a total amount of $128 million in Chinese investments.
 Companies in allied countries benefit from government assistance in brokering investment deals, as well as greater backing from Chinese financial institutions.

 The potential role of corruption

 The impact of corruption is one factor often overlooked when attempting to explain why nations choose to align diplomatically with Taiwan.
 Transparency International’s Corruption Perception Index (CPI) ranks countries based on how corrupt a country’s public sector is perceived to be on a scale from 0 (highly corrupt) to 100 (very clean).
 A score of less than 50 indicates a “serious corruption problem.”
-The average CPI for Taiwan’s allies in the region is 30, more than ten points lower than the CPI for allies of Mainland China (40), excluding Canada and the United States.
+The average CPI for Taiwan’s allies in the region is 30, more than ten points lower than the CPI for allies of the Chinese mainland (40), excluding Canada and the United States.
 According to CPI scores, Taiwan’s allies are among the most corrupt countries in the Americas.

 Fully aware that it can no longer offer more lucrative economic packages than the Mainland, Taiwan’s diplomatic strategy has been to gain the loyalty and support of influential politicians in its allied countries by any means necessary, including bribes.
 The case of El Salvador is the clearest example to date of how corruption is influencing foreign policy in Central America.
 In 2014, ex-president Francisco Flores (1999-2004), from the Arena party, was indicted for laundering $15 million in Taiwanese aid.
 The government of Costa Rica later revealed that Flores had cleared four cheques worth $10 million in his name from the Taiwanese authorities.
 Surprisingly, Arena officials claim that El Salvador is not the only country to receive this type of money from Taiwan.

-An analysis of cross-strait relations reveals why several Central American nations have not been able to establish diplomatic relations with Mainland China, despite the willingness to do so from its leaders.
+An analysis of cross-strait relations reveals why several Central American nations have not been able to establish diplomatic relations with the Chinese mainland, despite the willingness to do so from its leaders.
 Cross-strait relations made unprecedented progress during the administration of Taiwanese leader Ma Ying-jeou of the Kuomintang (KMT).
 In 2008, the year Ma assumed the presidency, Beijing and Taipei reached an agreement to stop courting each other’s diplomatic allies.
 Since then, Taipei and Beijing signed 23 agreements, including an Economic Cooperation Framework Agreement, and in 2015 Taiwanese President Ma and Chinese President Xi met for the first meeting of Chinese and Taiwanese leaders since 1945.
 As cross-strait relations were improving, presidents from at least four Central American countries expressed an interest in switching diplomatic allegiances.
-A cable released by Wikileaks, for example, revealed that former President Ricardo Martinelli intended to recognize Mainland China because “he thought that Panama’s business community would benefit as a result.”
+A cable released by Wikileaks, for example, revealed that former President Ricardo Martinelli intended to recognize the Chinese mainland because “he thought that Panama’s business community would benefit as a result.”
 Martinelli’s high hopes were dashed when Chinese Foreign Minister Yang Jiechi told his Foreign Minister Juan Carlos Varela that Beijing would not accept his offer to avoid spoiling its improving relationship with Taiwan.

 Reunification with Taiwan is a matter of national identity and international prestige, making it a higher policy priority for Beijing than establishing diplomatic relations with small nations in Central America and the Caribbean.
 Beijing’s strategy for reunification could change now that the Democratic Progressive Party (DDP) has returned to power.
 Cross-strait relations were badly strained under Chen Shui-bian (2000-2008), Ma’s predecessor from the DPP.
 The Chen administration did not recognize the 1992 Consensus recognizing the existence of only one China, which compelled Beijing to launch a diplomatic offensive to undermine Taiwan’s claims to sovereignty.
 The DPP was overwhelmingly voted back to power in 2016.
 Tsai Ing-wen won the presidency with 56% of the popular vote.
 During the campaign, Tsai criticized Ma’s “diplomatic truce” with Beijing.
 Ma and the KMT have warned against a return to Chen’s “scorched-earth diplomacy,” a move that could anger Beijing and lead to a breakdown of Taiwan’s diplomatic relations with its allies.
 Beijing’s decision to establish diplomatic relations with the Gambia and São Tome and Principe last year and, perhaps most significantly, Panama this year, signals the end of the diplomatic truce and could foreshadow what is to come.